Philippe Petit: Later life

-Petit has made dozens of public high-wire performances in his career.
+Petit has made dozens of public highwire performances in his career.
 For example, in 1986 he re-enacted the crossing of the Niagara River by Blondin for an IMAX film.
 In 1989, to celebrate the 200th anniversary of the French Revolution, mayor Jacques Chirac invited him to walk an inclined wire strung from the ground at the Place du Trocadéro to the second level of the Eiffel Tower, crossing the Seine.

 Petit briefly headlined with the Ringling Brothers Circus, but preferred staging his own performances.
 During his stint with the circus and a practice walk, he suffered his only fall, from 45 ft, breaking several ribs.
-He says he has never fallen during a performance.
-"If I had, I wouldn't be here talking about it."
+He says he has never fallen during a performance: "If I had, I wouldn't be here talking about it."

 Petit regularly gives lectures and workshops internationally on a variety of topics and subjects.
 He single-handedly built a barn in the Catskill Mountains using the methods and tools of 18th-century timber framers.
 In 2011, he published his eighth book, A Square Peg.
 He has also created an ebook for TED Books, entitled Cheating the Impossible: Ideas and Recipes from a Rebellious High-Wire Artist.
 Petit divides his time between New York City, where he is an artist in residence at the Cathedral of Saint John the Divine, and a hideaway in the Catskill Mountains.

-Among those who have associated with some of his projects are such artists as Mikhail Baryshnikov, Werner Herzog, Annie Leibovitz, Miloš Forman, Volker Schlöndorff, Twyla Tharp, Peter Beard, Marcel Marceau, Paul Auster, Paul Winter, Debra Winger, Robin Williams and Sting.

 Director James Signorelli assisted with creation of Petit's book To Reach the Clouds (2002), about the Twin Towers walk.
 Petit not only wrote about his feat, and events that led to the performance, but also expressed his emotions following the September 11 attacks, during which the Twin Towers were destroyed.
 He wrote that on that morning, "My towers became our towers.
 I saw them collapse – hurling, crushing thousands of lives.
 Disbelief preceded sorrow for the obliteration of the buildings, perplexity descended before rage at the unbearable loss of life."
 Petit paid tribute to those who were killed and supported rebuilding the towers, promising that "When the towers again twin-tickle the clouds, I offer to walk again, to be the expression of the builders' collective voice.
 Together, we will rejoice in an aerial song of victory."
 However, a different complex of buildings has been developed on the site, and does not offer this opportunity.